cucumberlinux/ports/README.md

 # Cucumber Linux Ports Tree 2.0
 Welcome to the Cucumber Linxu Ports Tree 2.0.
 This ports tree has been completely rewritten from scratch: it contains none of the code from the Cucumber Linux 1.x ports tree.
 It will eventually replace the ports tree found in Cucumber Linux 1.0/1.1.

-## Cloning this Repository
+## IMPORTANT NOTE about Cloning this Repository
-Many of the utilities in this repository expect it to be located in /usr/ports, so it is strongly recommended that you either clone it into /usr or make a symlink from /usr/ports pointing to the location you cloned it to.
+Many of the utilities in this repository expect the repository to be located in /usr/ports, so it is strongly recommended that you either clone it into /usr or make a symlink from /usr/ports pointing to the location you cloned it to.

 ## Directory Structure
 The ports tree is broken down into three subdirectories: cucumber, community and utilities.